Daylily-Informatics/marvin-ai-buddy/README.md

 - Coqui TTS as the TTS model.
 - llama3.1-8b as the summarization model

 The performance is also good if you have a decent GPU.
 Groq is free too but it has a limit for token usage per minute.
 So you might run out of tokens quickly.

+Data directories are included in the repo to make onboarding easier:
+- `app/data/pids/` for photo IDs.
+- `app/data/voids/` for voice IDs.
+- `app/data/database/eva.db` is created automatically on first run with an `ids` table that maps user names to their media files.

 ### Web Interface Setup
 React verison: